yorkulibraries/islandora_group/README.md

 - Currently, by tagging the node, it can add node and its media to a Group, then Group with configuration can take care of access control.
 - **Automated**:
-  - When a group is created, a taxonomy term is created in `Islandora Access` vocabulary.
+  - When a group is created, a taxonomy term with the same name as the group's name is created in `Islandora Access` vocabulary.
   - Experimenting with [Rules](https://www.drupal.org/project/rules) to have the automation of creating a group when Islandora object is created with Model field is set to "Collection", [more detail](https://docs.google.com/document/d/1Amof3KKEqe8EIjUiPQVVRQ8mqnhQQs1wTi_GnDhjYH8/edit?usp=sharing)
 - **Ongoing Issues**:
   - Unable to implement access control from Media level only, ie. restrict media only, but metadata can be opened for public.